cecton/git-tools/README.md

 git-delete
 ==========

-Delete a local branch its upstream branch altogether.
+Delete a local branch and its upstream branch altogether.

 Synopsis
 --------